Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can find Cool Whip in the frozen food section at your local grocery store in the United States, but I'm not sure about other countries.
 If you can not find Cool Whip, you can make homemade whipped cream and substitute that for the Cool Whip.

 If you can't find Cool Whip try a search for stabilized whipped cream, it should hold up in recipes like Cool Whip.

 Cool Whip is whipped cream.
 It is used as a topping on desserts.
-You can find it in your freezers section of your supermarket.
-Picture of cool whip included.

 Had the same problem here in Europe a while ago.
 Packets of whipped topping or birds eye dream whip or dream topping is fine to use instead.